nikumar1206/loco/notes.md

 - validate clickhousedb resources we gave it.
 750mb might not be enuf?

 - need a full load test on loco and its services.
   - default envoy doesnt have any scaling attached?
 - on successful routing, we should add the loco-tenant-id, we will be able to pull it later in otel for dashboarding? not 100% what that looks like.

 - loco admin dashboard

   - see how many apps are deployed on loco
   - how many requests are currently being handled.

+- theres actually tons of metrics being exported into clickhouse currently
+  - we should spend some time and optimize whats being sent.
+  - we should do this when we revisit the otel table structures